Dnofc/Repositorio-do-Projeto_DN/README.md

 ### 🚀 Passo a passo

-1. Baixe os arquivos do projeto
+1. Baixe o arquivo do projeto ou cole do repositório
 2. Abra a pasta no VSCode ou no terminal
-3. Execute o arquivo:
+3. Execute o arquivo
-ProjetoUNIFECAF-ThiagoDinalli.py
 ---

 ## 💻 Exemplo de uso